 of 12 inflammatory lesions were required for entry into the study, the majority

 of patients had a moderate IGA (74%) and 14% had a severe IGA The median number of

 Vehicle 19.9%; 1% E-BPO, 28.6%; 5% E-BPO, 22.9%

 Patients were treated once daily for 12 weeks with either vehicle, 1% or 5% E-BPO.

 Patients were evaluated at base line and after 4, 8, and 12 weeks of therapy

 the IGA relative to baseline at week 12, with the week 12 IGA of clear or almost clear.Change in inflammatory lesion count at week 12

-- Proportion of subjects with a measure of success; defined as a 2-grade improvement in the IGA relative to baseline at week 12.IGA at week 12.Inflammatory lesion erythema assessment at week 12Rosacea erythema assessment at week 12Telangiectasia assessment at week 12
+Secondary efficacy endpoints were:Proportion of subjects with a measure of success; defined as a 2-grade improvement in the IGA relative to baseline at week 12.IGA at week 12.Inflammatory lesion erythema assessment at week 12Rosacea erythema assessment at week 12Telangiectasia assessment at week 12

 patients with PPR.
 Using a unique process, benzoyl peroxide12 is encapsulated in porous silicon dioxide (silica)